BCarnaval/dvmc-impurity-solver/samples/dVMC/README.md

 </div>

-This directory contains a direct application of the dVMC software usage to compute the ground state of a small 3x4 cluster then the Q-matrix.
+This directory contains a direct application of the dVMC software usage to compute the ground state of a small 3x4 cluster then the Q-matrix representation of the Green's function.

 ## Content

 - `params`: Global dVMC solver input parameter file.

-- `spectrum_rspace_expected.pdf`: The expected spectrum that any user should obtain by running this example.

-- `output/`: Working subdirectory.
+- `expected/`: Directory containing expected results from the dVMC calculations.

 ## Usage